The cyclist’s union is glad to see you cycling in Maastricht. Enjoy it!

 The most important parking rules:

-- In a large part of the city centre and near the central station it is forbidden to park your bike except in bike racks or bike parkings.
+- In the city centre and near the central station it is forbidden to park your bike except in bike racks or bike parkings.

 - In other areas the pavement is the place for parking bikes.